roswelly/polymarket-copy-trading/README.md

-# Polymarket Copy Trading Bot | Polymarket Arbitrage Bot
+# Polymarket Copy Trading Bot

 A **polymarket copy trading bot** that monitors a target wallet and mirrors its trades from your proxy wallet, via Polymarket **Central Limit Order Book (CLOB)** API.